priceops/priceops.org/content/index.md

 process.
 There are several tools available to address parts of this problem, which can work well together.
 If built from the ground up according to the 5 Pillars of PriceOps, a SaaS product has a much higher chance of success.
-The alternative is to get extremely lucky.

 ## The 5 Pillars

 ### [1.
 Pricing Model Definition](./1-model.md)

-The pricing model is an append-only collection of **versioned** plans.
+The pricing model is an append-only collection of versioned plans.
 Specific plan versions are immutable, so that adding new plan definitions will not affect existing users.